The Big Brawl: Reception

-Box office

 The Big Brawl opened on August 29, 1980, on 231 screens in the United States and Canada.
 In its opening weekend, it grossed US$1,108,025 ($4,792 per screen).
 By October 1980 (upon its release in England), the film had grossed US$9 million in the United States, making it a commercial success there.
 It sold 3.2 million US tickets and ranked among the year's top 40 highest-grossing films in North America, with its US gross equivalent to US$29 million adjusted for inflation in 2018.
-However, it was ultimately a disappointment to distributor Warner Brothers, who were expecting an Enter the Dragon sized hit.
+However, it was ultimately a disappointment to distributor Warner Bros., who were expecting an Enter the Dragon sized hit.